GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **Implement ETLVRE Pipeline v1 & Live Vector Store:**
     *   **Objective:** Ingest initial set of core GS1 documents (e.g., GS1 General Specifications, key identifier standards) into a live, searchable vector database.
     *   **Tasks:**
-        1. Set up **Google Cloud Storage** bucket for source documents.
+        1.  **(External/User Task):** Set up **Google Cloud Storage** bucket for source documents and upload initial GS1 PDF documents.
-        2. Develop initial **ETLVRE pipeline (v1)** using **Eventarc**, **Cloud Functions/Vertex AI Pipelines**, and **Document AI** (for PDF parsing of core documents).
+        2.  **(Development Task):** Develop initial **ETLVRE pipeline (v1)**.
+This involves:
+            *   Creating an Eventarc trigger for new files in the GCS bucket.
+            *   Developing a Cloud Function (or initial Vertex AI Pipeline definition) that:
+                *   Is triggered by Eventarc.
+                *   Uses **Document AI** (Form Parser or Layout Parser) to accurately extract text and structure from the PDF.
-        3. Implement basic **semantic chunking** and metadata extraction.
+                *   Implements basic **semantic chunking** and metadata extraction (source, page, section).
-        4. Utilize the `generateDocumentEmbeddings` Genkit flow (which now uses `ai.embed()` with `googleai/text-embedding-004`) to embed processed chunks from the ETLVRE pipeline.
+                *   Calls the `generateDocumentEmbeddings` Genkit flow (which now uses `ai.embed()` with `googleai/text-embedding-004`) to embed processed chunks.
-        5. Provision and integrate **Vertex AI Vector Search** as the live vector store.
-        6. Replace the mock `queryVectorStoreTool` with a real Genkit tool interfacing with Vertex AI Vector Search.
+                *   **(Critical Next Step):** Loads these embeddings along with their metadata (including a unique ID for each chunk and the text content itself) into a provisioned **Vertex AI Vector Search** index.
+(The `queryVectorStoreTool` is already structured to receive results from such an index, but the *loading* part is new.)
+        3.  **(External/User Task):** Provision and configure a Vertex AI Vector Search Index and Endpoint.
+Ensure necessary IAM permissions.
+        4.  **(Development Task):** Update the `queryVectorStoreTool` in `src/ai/tools/vector-store-tools.ts` to:
+            *   Remove the mock metadata store (`mockDocumentMetadataStore`).
+            *   After retrieving neighbor IDs from Vertex AI Vector Search, implement logic to **fetch the corresponding full `DocumentChunk` data (content, sourceName, etc.) from a *real metadata store***.
+This metadata store could be Firestore or Cloud SQL, where chunks are stored by the ID used in Vertex AI.
+For this iteration, we might start by storing chunk metadata directly in Firestore, keyed by the ID Vertex AI associates with the embedding.
-        7. Fully test and transition the `/advanced/qa-vector-search` UI to use this live RAG pipeline.
+        5. Fully test and transition the `/advanced/qa-vector-search` UI to use this live RAG pipeline.
 *   **Establish Basic Knowledge Graph (KG v1):**
     *   **Objective:** Create an initial, queryable KG focusing on core GS1 entities and their primary relationships.
     *   **Tasks:**
         1. Define a v1 KG schema/ontology for key GS1 identifiers (GTIN, GLN) and concepts from the initial document set.
-        2. Choose and provision KG storage (e.g., **AlloyDB AI** or **Spanner Graph**).
+        2.  **(External/User Task):** Choose and provision KG storage (e.g., **AlloyDB AI** or **Spanner Graph**).
-        3. Manually curate or develop simple extraction scripts (Python, potentially LLM-assisted) to populate KG v1 from the processed core documents.
+        3.  **(Development Task):** Develop simple extraction scripts (Python, potentially LLM-assisted within a Genkit flow) as part of the ETLVRE pipeline to populate KG v1 from the processed core documents.
-        4. Replace the mock `queryKnowledgeGraphTool` with a real Genkit tool for querying KG v1.
+        4.  **(Development Task):** Replace the mock `queryKnowledgeGraphTool` with a real Genkit tool for querying KG v1.
+This tool will connect to the chosen KG storage solution.
         5. Test the `/advanced/kg-query-demo` UI with the live (but basic) KG.
 *   **Initial KG-RAG Integration:**
     *   **Objective:** Demonstrate basic KG augmentation of the RAG pipeline.